PowerShell/DscResources/CONTRIBUTING.md

 * Use the template from the [DscResource.Template folder](DscResource.Template) as a boilerplate for [appveyor.yml] (https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/appveyor.yml) (Continuous Integration configuration file) and [README.md](https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/README.md).
 * Run the common tests located in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) which will be automatically installed into the root folder of your module when your tests are run if your module is accepted in the DSC Resource Kit.

+All new resource modules should follow the DSC Resource Kit [High Quality guidelines](HighQualityModuleGuidelines.md) High quality resource modules may then use the ___Dsc naming format (e.g. SharePointDsc).

 Once you are ready to submit your new module, follow the submission process [here](NewResourceModuleSubmissions.md).

 ## Writing Documentation